Sign up for our newsletter

 The Property

-Greystead Old Church is a delightful Grade II Listed Georgian church, steeped in history and sympathetically converted into a truly incomparable home.
 Originally designed by Henry Hake Seward, a student of the renowned Sir John Soane, this former church stands as a remarkable example of neo-Gothic architecture.
-The property is a landmark in the Northumberland National Park, designated as an Area of Outstanding Natural Beauty and hosting Europe’s largest expanse of Dark Skies.
+The property is a landmark in the Northumberland National Park, designated as an Area of Outstanding Natural Beauty and hosting Europes largest expanse of Dark Skies.

 Overlooking the sitting room is the open-plan mezzanine level, a standout feature of the conversion.
 Thoughtfully designed with oak flooring, this level includes a tastefully appointed Neptune kitchen with granite countertops and a substantial central island.
 The mezzanine offers ample space for multiple seating areas, each taking advantage of the views through the Georgian lancet windows overlooking the churchyard and surrounding countryside.

-One of the property’s most distinctive features is the restored West Tower, accessed via a specially commissioned spiral staircase from the entrance porch.
+One of the propertys most distinctive features is the restored West Tower, accessed via a specially commissioned spiral staircase from the entrance porch.
 At the top, a secluded seating area offers a peaceful retreat, framed by arched windows with panoramic views of the surrounding landscape.

 Greystead Old Church offers the perfect opportunity for those seeking a home that is truly unique and offers an exceptional blend of luxury and historical charm.
 Additionally, it has previously operated as a successful holiday let, offering potential for personal use or income generation.
+The church has a 5 Star Gold Award from Visit England and has won several awards, including a recent Rose Award.

 Externally